wildlifetrusts/nextdoornature/content/stories/new-test-story.md

 ---
 title: New test story
 location: testingville
-images: /public/images/uploads/dad-tartan.png
 ---
-H﻿ello This is a story
+Hello This is a story